wilfriedwoivre/wilfriedwoivre.en.github.io/_posts/2020-04-13-azure-resource-graph-list-all-subscriptions-of-a-management-group.md

 categories: [ "Azure", "Resource Graph" ]
 ---

-u like me, you became a big fan of Resource Graph to explore the resources of your Azure subscriptions.
+Like me, you became a big fan of Resource Graph to explore the resources of your Azure subscriptions.

 Now nothing is perfect, and even less on Azure, it still lacks features including this one: [Resource Graph type for Management Groups](https://feedback.azure.com/forums/915958-azure-governance/suggestions/39760720-resource-graph-type-for-management-groups)